 But that is only half the story, for example, in 2001 Nylabone recalled its highly popular Plaque Attacker Dog Chews after a number of dog deaths over concerns of its chews breaking into small pieces in which customers were advised to safely dispose of them.
 Since then the Plaque Attacker was replaced with a safer and improved model.
-In April, 2015 Its Puppy Starter kit dog chews were recalled because of potential Salmonella contamination.
+In April 2015, Nylabone’s Puppy Starter kit dog chews were recalled because of potential Salmonella contamination.
 But the real danger for your dog, especially if they happen to be a talented and dedicated chewer, is if they swallow part or all of the Nylabone toy chew, as we’ll illustrate later in this article.

-Nylabone Healthy Edibles is made of natural ingredients without added sugar, salt, preservatives or artificial flavors and it comes in several varieties.
+The Healthy Edibles: which is made of all-natural ingredients.
+There is no added sugar, salt, preservatives, or artificial flavors, and it comes in several varieties.

-- Chewing the product might produce tiny shards of plastic that your pet is very likely to swallow.
+- Chewing the chew toy product can produce tiny shards of plastic that your pet is very likely to swallow.
 This can cause damage to your dog’s digestive tract.

 - Nylabone produces different bones for different dog sizes.
 For bigger dogs, you’ll need the Nylabone for large dogs because the material is much denser.
-Always be absolutely sure to pick the right product for your dog.
-You might take an unexpected trip to the vet if you accidentally give a Nylabone for puppies to your much larger dog.
+Always be absolutely sure to pick the right sized product for your dog, or you might take an unexpected trip to the vet if you accidentally give a small softer Nylabone for puppies to your much larger, stronger dog.

 - Do not put it in a microwave, washing machine, dishwasher or pour boiling water on it.
 To clean it, simply brush with warm water using mild detergent.

 Anxious Canine recommends

 Here at Anxious Canine, we can’t with all good conscious recommend Nylabone chew toys for any dog, they are just too dangerous.